diginet-ab/tcp-proxy/README.md

 # node-tcp-proxy

 A simple TCP proxy that may be used to access a service on another network.
+Supports client certificates.

+Based on [node-tcp-proxy](https://github.com/tewarid/node-tcp-proxy), converted to TypeScript and with added support for client certificates.

 To achieve the same with node-tcp-proxy